 Milder mental health disorders may respond to either talk therapy or a psychopharmacological approach, but for more serious cases, a combination of the two is the most effective treatment.
 Barry J. Richman, MD, is a board-certified psychiatrist who specializes in diagnosing and treating a variety of mental health problems at his clinic in Manhattan, New York.
-In addition to being a skilled and experienced psychotherapist Dr. Richman is also a psychopharmacologist who knows when to intervene with medication for the best outcome and for the benefit of his patients.
+In addition to being a skilled psychotherapist, Dr. Richman is also an experienced NYC psychopharmacology doctor who knows when to intervene with medication for the best outcome and for the benefit of his patients.
 Call Barry J. Richman MD Psychiatry today to arrange a consultation, or book an appointment online.

 Psychopharmacology is a field of medicine that focuses on the use of medications for treating patients who have mental health disorders.